apache/mesos/docs/authentication.md

-Principals are used primarily for authentication and [authorization](authorization.md); note that a principal is different from a framework's *user*, which is the operating system account used by the slave to run executors, and a framework's *[role](roles.md)*, which is used to determine which resources a framework can use.
+Principals are used primarily for authentication and [authorization](authorization.md); note that a principal is different from a framework's *user*, which is the operating system account used by the agent to run executors, and a framework's *[role](roles.md)*, which is used to determine which resources a framework can use.

 ## Configuration

-Authentication is configured by specifying command-line flags when starting the Mesos master and slave processes.
+Authentication is configured by specifying command-line flags when starting the Mesos master and agent processes.
 For more information, refer to the [configuration](configuration.md) documentation.

 ### Master